Ask Phyllis: a blog series of frequently asked real estate questions. Please email us here.

 Dear Gina,

 I can understand that you are tired of being a landlord.
-It’s not for everyone.
-You might consider hiring a property manager, so you no longer need to interact with your tenants.
-However, if you do decide to sell, there are several ways to approach this:
+It is not for everyone.
+As an alternative, you might consider hiring a property manager so you no longer need to interact with your tenants.
+However, if you decide to sell, there are several approaches you can take.

-After hiring a Realtor, have them contact the more cooperative tenant.
+First, after hiring a Realtor, ask them to contact the more cooperative tenant.
 They may be willing and able to purchase your property.
-Perhaps they have an amicable relationship with the other tenants.
-They may get them to cooperate with showing, knowing that they will soon be their new landlord.
+In addition, they may already have an amicable relationship with the other tenants and can help secure cooperation for showings, especially if they expect to become the new landlord.

-Your Realtor will prequalify the tenant.
-They will negotiate on your behalf and complete all the necessary disclosures.
-They can manage the point-of-sale requirements, such as smoke and carbon monoxide detectors and water heater strapping.
+Next, your Realtor can prequalify the tenant buyer.
+They can also negotiate on your behalf and complete all required disclosures.
+In addition, they can manage point-of-sale requirements, such as smoke and carbon monoxide detectors and water heater strapping.

-If the tenant is unwilling or unable to purchase, another route would be to list and sell the property with the understanding that the buyer may not have access to the one unit for the appraisal or inspections.
-Since COVID, in some instances, appraisers only conduct drive-by appraisals.
-Of course, if there is no access to the one house, any buyer will expect a sizable discount.
+If the tenant is unwilling or unable to purchase, you still have another option.
+You can list and sell the property with the understanding that the buyer may not gain access to one of the units for inspections or appraisal.
+Since COVID, appraisers sometimes rely on drive-by appraisals.
+However, limited access typically results in buyers requesting a lower purchase price.

 Best of luck to you!